-- Report was presented to Public Participation Forum (DPPF), which was convened on the 14 October 2020, and remedial action was taken to address issues. - In addition, on the 20th November 2020 the Department convened a Provincial Public Participation Steering Committee meeting (PPPSC) to discuss the outcome of the assessment and address key challenges affecting the functionality of ward committees. - Local municipalities were requested to present the report to council for intervention. - Depending on the challenges affecting the functionality of ward committees, the Department further conducts one on one (bilateral) meetings with affected municipalities to coordinate implementation of an action plan to address challenges identified and to monitor progress. - Ward committee verification report was presented to uThukela District Technical Service Delivery War room where all local municipalities were represented. - Report will also be presented in the next Speakers Forum to address non-compliance.
+- COGTA to provide support to local municipalities on quarterly basis - Report to be presented to Public Participation Forum (DPPF), and remedial action to be taken to address issues. - In addition, the Department to convene a Provincial Public Participation Steering Committee meeting (PPPSC) to discuss the outcome of the assessment and address key challenges affecting the functionality of ward committees. - Local municipalities will be requested to present the report to council for intervention. - Depending on the challenges affecting the functionality of ward committees, the Department further conducts one on one (bilateral) meetings with affected municipalities to coordinate implementation of an action plan to address challenges identified and to monitor progress. - Ward committee verification report will be presented to uThukela District Technical Service Delivery War room where all local municipalities are represented. - Report will also be presented in the Speakers Forum to address non-compliance.

-It is crucial to mention that all 76 wards Committee are currently not functional due to the fact the previous ward committees term ended and the family of local municipalities are in the process of forming the new ward committees.
-The above table potrays the last term functionality of the ward committees.
+It is crucial to mention that all newly 75 wards Committee are formed and functional in the Uthukela district.
+The above table potrays the functionality of the ward committes.